AdvancedClimateSystems/uModbus/README.rst

 Roadmap
 --------

 uModbus is far from complete.
 The next, unordered list shows what is going to be implemented in the future:

 * Support for all Modbus functions
-* Modbus RTU server
-* Use asyncio for handling of requests
 * Other Modbus 'flavours', so uModbus is able to handle 32 bit values.

 License